markuswagnergithub/SBSEcourse/README.md

 # Search-Based Software Engineering Course

+## Disclaimer

+This repository contains most of the material that was used by me in teaching this course at the University of Adelaide, Australia in Semester 2, 2017.

 ## Course Description

 Many activities in software engineering involve an element of search.
 Some examples include selection of requirements, localisation and correction of defects, and the optimisation of test coverage.
 The fast-growing field of Search-Based Software Engineering (SBSE) applies computing resources to these search problems to improve the efficiency and quality of software engineering processes.